Consensys/doc.teku/.github/pull_request_template.md

 <!-- Add the link to preview your changes on Read the Docs.

-The link format is "https://pegasys-teku--{your PR number}.org.readthedocs.build/en/{your PR number}/", where {your PR number} must be replaced by the number of this PR.
+The link format is "https://pegasys-teku--{your PR number}.org.readthedocs.build/en/{your PR number}/", where {your PR number} is replaced by the number of this PR.
 -->